 - Is the Email Signature Server disrupted by antivirus software on Desktop PCs?

 - Does the Email signature server update cause any downtime?

-- Does Templafy Email Signature Server support plain text format emails?
+- Does Templafy Email Signature Server support plain text format and rich text format emails?

 - Does the Email Signature Server work with encrypted emails?

 - How does the Email Signature Server impact or work in conjunction with connectors used to encrypt traffic for customers' customers?

 - Are the email transfers between Exchange Online and the Email Signature Server secure?

 - How Templafy Email signature server integrates with Exchange Online?

 - What if Templafy Email signature server rejects messages with attachments larger than size limit?